Wood features - Miscellaneous

 Fermentation and aging of beer in wooden barrels

-The influence of the barrel on the taste of wine is recognised all over the world, and wines aged in oak barrels - barriques - are prized and expensive.
-But less is said about the influence of casks on beer.
-It's not about industrially produced beer, where the containers are made of stainless steel and fibreglass, but craft beer, which has been making a strong comeback since the 1990s.
-This trend can be seen here, where it is no longer a problem to find beer with different flavours, aged or with a high alcohol content.
-Many of these processes of enriching beer with special flavours involve wooden barrel impregnated with various flavours.
+The influence of the barrel on wine taste is recognized the world over, and wines aged in oak barrels - barriques - are prized and expensive.
+But less is said about the influence barrels have on beer.
+It's not about industrially brewed beer, where the containers are made of stainless steel and fiberglass, but craft beer, which has been making a strong comeback since the 90s.
+This trend can also be seen here, where it is no longer a problem to find beer with different flavors, stale or with a high alcohol content.
+Many of these processes for enriching beer with special flavors involve wooden barrel impregnated with various flavours.

-Beer, the drink from which the expression comeshoneymoon
+Beer, the drink from which the expression honeymoon

-Not surprisingly, brewers think of the wooden barrel when they want to add special flavours to their beer.
+It's not surprising that brewers think of the wooden cask when they want to add special flavors to beer.
 Wooden vessels have been used for 2000 years for fermenting, storing and transporting beer.
 But beer is much older.
-The earliest evidence of beer brewing dates back more than 6000 years to the Sumerians and Babylonians.
-In The Epic of Ghilgames, wildlife Enkidu drink milk and beer, just like humans.
-The Sumerians' custom of giving young couples beer sweetened with honey is also related to the honeymoon celebrated nowadays by newlyweds.
-But in those days beer was kept in animal skin containers or ceramic pots.
+The first evidence of brewing dates back over 6000 years to the Sumerians and Babylonians.
+In The Epic of Ghilgames, wildlife Enkidu drank milk and beer like humans.
+The Sumerians' custom of giving young couples honey-sweetened beer is also linked to the honeymoon celebrated today by newlyweds.
+In those days, however, beer was kept in animal-skin containers or ceramic pots.

-The Egyptians originally got their beer from the Babylonians, then started brewing it themselves.
-It was considered a special drink and was therefore given as an offering to the gods and used in traditional medicine.
-The first tax on the drink is also linked to Egypt.
-Cleopatra, in order to raise the money needed to build a pyramid dedicated to her, imposed a tax on beer consumption.
-The Romans also used it as a cure, with beer-based recipes for coughs and bee stings dating back to that time.
-The shift from ceramic vessels to wooden barrels took place during the Roman Empire, with the Gauls imposing the new method of storage and transport.
-The Germanic peoples took over beer recipes from the Romans and obtained different tastes depending on the wood of the barrels in which they fermented the beer.
+The Egyptians first procured the beer from the Babylonians and then began brewing it themselves.
+It was considered a special drink and was therefore offered to the gods and used in traditional medicine.
+The first drink tax is also linked to Egypt.
+Cleopatra, in order to raise the money to build a pyramid dedicated to her, put a tax on beer consumption.
+It was also used as a cure by the Romans, who had beer-based remedies for coughs and bee stings.
+The switch from ceramic pots to wooden casks took place during the Roman Empire, with the Gauls imposing the new method of storage and transportation.
+The Germanic peoples borrowed beer recipes from the Romans and obtained different tastes depending on the wood of the barrels in which they fermented the beer.

-After the break-up of the Roman Empire many lands were taken over by monasteries.
-Brewing beer from various natural ingredients began here.
-Beer was considered a very nutritious food and was widely consumed during the fasting period.
-Beers were sometimes named after saints and because they could not explain why the taste was sometimes good and sometimes bad, fermentation was linked to the presence of spirits and witches.
-These supposed witches who spoiled the taste of beer could even be burned at the stake.
+After the break-up of the Roman Empire, many lands were taken over by monasteries.
+Here they began brewing beer from various natural ingredients.
+Beer was considered a very nutritious food and was widely consumed during fasting.
+The beers were sometimes named after saints and because they couldn't explain why the taste was sometimes good and sometimes bad, fermentation was linked to the presence of spirits and witches.
+These supposed witches who spoiled the taste of the beer could even be burned at the stake.
 The last such event dates back to the 16th century.

-In modern times brewing has been easier to control and replicate which has led to brewing on an ever larger scale.
-The advent of materials that don't affect taste - glass and later stainless steel and fibreglass - led to a gradual move away from wooden kegs for fermentation, storage and transport.
-Industrially produced beer was stable, reproducible in taste and affordable for everyone.
-But it had lost much of its personality, which led to the resurgence of craft brewing in the 1980s and 1990s.
-From there, the phenomenon took off, with craft beers with distinctive tastes and flavours now found everywhere.
+In modern times brewing beer has been easier to control and replicate, which has led to it being brewed on an increasingly large scale.
+The emergence of taste-neutral materials - glass, and later stainless steel and fiberglass - meant that wooden casks were gradually phased out for fermentation, storage and transport.
+Industrially brewed beer was stable, reproducible in taste and affordable for everyone.
+But it had lost much of its personality, leading to a resurgence of craft brewers in the 80s and 90s.
+From there the phenomenon took off, with craft beers with distinctive tastes and flavors now everywhere.

 The main beer-producing countries are in the northern part of the European continent.
-Beer has caught on mainly in countries that were not very conducive to growing vines because of lower temperatures and shorter sunny periods.
-The first to use wood to modify the taste of beer were the Germans.
+Beer caught on especially in countries that were not very suitable for growing vines because of cooler temperatures and shorter sunny periods.
+The Germans were the first to use wood to modify the taste of beer.
 Discovering that beer tasted different depending on the species used to make the cask, they tried to achieve new tastes by juggling these species.
-The most important influence, however, was the oak.
-Even today, the oak cask is where traditional beer is fermented.
+But the most important influence was oak.
+Even today, the oak barrel is still used to ferment traditional beer.

-Although in many cases the barrel has been replaced by stainless steel pots, there have been brewers who have remained faithful to traditional brewing.
-True, stainless steel pots are easier to clean, but they are inert and don't add to the taste of the beer.
+Although, in many cases, the cask has been replaced by stainless steel vessels, there have been brewers who have remained faithful to traditional brewing.
+True, stainless steel vessels are easier to clean, but they are inert and do not impart anything to the taste of the beer.

-Wood is somewhat unpredictable compared to steel, but has the advantage of compounds that contribute to the formation of flavour and porosity, which allow micro-organisms to participate in the process with repercussions on the taste and quality of the beer.
-The size of the keg is important and the smaller the container, the greater the influence.
-The origin of the oak is also important, with big differences between casks made from European or American oak.
+Wood is somewhat unpredictable compared to steel, but it has the advantage of flavor compounds and porosity, which allow microorganisms to participate in the process with repercussions on the taste and quality of the beer.
+The size of the keg is important, the smaller the container the greater the influence.
+The origin of the oak is also important, with large differences between casks made from European and American oak.

-Ageing in kegs is the operation that is done after the beer has fermented.
-In this case, casks in which other alcoholic beverages have been aged are used: whisky, bourbon, rum, gin, tequila, wine.
+Ageing Barrel fermentation is done after the beer has fermented.
+In this case barrels are used in which other alcoholic beverages have been aged: whisky, bourbon, rum, gin, tequila, wine.
 Brewers know where they want to end up and choose the barrel according to the desired end result.

-In general, ageing beers have an alcohol content higher than 8%.
-During ageing the colour darkens, the beer becomes fuller-bodied, with a more balanced, rounder taste.
-Both whiteand dark ones.
-Depending on the cask used, the beer may taste vanilla, caramel, nutty, dill, smoky, slightly sour, etc. The density, bitterness and colour, however, depend on the base.
+In general, aging beers have an alcohol content higher than 8%.
+During aging the color darkens, the beer becomes more full-bodied, with a more balanced, rounder taste.
+Both beers can be aged white as well as dark ones.
+Depending on the cask used, the beer may taste vanilla, caramel, nutty, nutty, dill, smoky, slightly sour, etc. The density, bitterness and color depend on the base from which it was made.

-Bourbon barrels are a common choice for imparting caramel and vanilla flavours to beer.
-Single malt whiskey butts add a smoky note.
-Wine barrels give a more sour taste to the beer and add notes of cherry, blackberry or raisin.
-The tannins in the red wine steeped in the cask give the taste an astringent note.
-The time the beer spends in the cask is also important.
-A short ageing takes away more of the taste of the drink that has been in the cask.
-A longer time will allow the beer to get to the burnt wood part of the barrel and extract notes of vanilla, coconut, cinnamon, anise, chocolate, coffee.
+Bourbon casks are a common choice to impart caramel and vanilla flavors to beer.
+Single malt whisky casks add a smoky note.
+Wine casks give a more sour taste to the beer and add cherry, blackberry or raisin notes.
+The tannins from the red wine soaked in the cask give the taste an astringent note.
+The time the beer spends in the barrel is also important.
+A short aging takes away more of the flavor of the beer that has been in the barrel.
+A longer time will allow the beer to reach the burnt wood part of the barrel and extract notes of vanilla, coconut, cinnamon, anise, chocolate, coffee.

-Brewers are also experimenting to better understand the role of the keg in adding flavours.
+Brewers are also experimenting to better understand the role of the keg when adding flavors.
 For example, the same type of beer imperial ale (richer in alcohol and flavors) was aged the same time in bourbon, rum, fresh red wine, port and sherry casks.
-From the bourbon it picked up flavours of coconut, dill and sweet spices, from the rum - oak and dark chocolate, from the fresh wine - sour and wild notes, from the port wine - notes of cherries in chocolate, and from the Sherry wine - grape skins and oak.
+From the bourbon it took coconut, dill and sweet spices, from the rum - oak and dark chocolate, from the fresh wine - acid and wild notes, from the port - notes of cherries in chocolate, and from the sherry - grape skins and oak.

 Romanian craft beer

-In Romania, too, many kinds of craft beers are produced, each with a more or less interesting taste.
-A Belgian-inspired beer that was also appreciated by the Belgian ambassador in Bucharest was made by the Oriel craft brewery.
-The beer was fermented for a month in a stainless steel pot, then transferred to a Jack Daniels barrel where it was kept for 6 months.
-The beer was then bottled and left to re-ferment for 21 days, then chilled for another 21 days.
+Romania also produces many kinds of craft beers that taste more and more interesting.
+A Belgian-inspired beer appreciated by the Belgian ambassador in Bucharest was made by the Oriel craft brewery.
+The beer was fermented for a month in a stainless steel vat, then transferred to a Jack Daniels barrel where it was fermented for six months.
+The beer was then put into bottles and left to referment for 21 days, after which it was chilled for another 21 days.
 After eight and a half months, the beer was presented at an event attended by the Belgian ambassador.
-Find the full story here.
+Full story here.

-Tasting craft beers is as exciting as tasting wines, and those aged in various barrels are truly special.
-If you have such an opportunity, don't miss it.
+Tasting craft beers is just as interesting as tasting wines, and those aged in various barrels are truly special.
+If you get the chance, don't miss it.

 I hope you find the above information interesting.
-As usual, additions are welcome.
-And if you have any questions or queries, please leave them in the space below.
-I will certainly answer
+As always, additions are welcome.
+And if you have any questions or queries, please leave them below in the space provided.
+I will be sure to reply

 About the author